Ph.D. Degree Program

 ADDITIONAL INFORMATION FOR FIRST YEAR STUDENTS

 Specific information about the current level of available support is provided to each student when he/she begins graduate work in the department.
-The current stipend (2012-13) is $24,000/yr.
+The current financial support (2017-18) is $27,000/yr.
 First year students may receive additional financial support.
 The student is expected to devote all of his/her time to the pursuit of a degree and outside jobs are discouraged.
 Support by University funds may be limited to six years.

 Tuition charges for graduate students vary from year to year, and there is considerable differential between tuition charges to Colorado residents and nonresidents.
 In most instances, tuition is paid for all Ph.D. students.
 Domestic students who are not Colorado residents are obligated to follow guidelines for obtaining in-state residency status by the beginning of their 3rd semester in residence.
 Failure to do so will result in the student paying the considerable differential between in- and out-of-state tuition themselves in their second year and beyond.